More Police Officers Died From Gunfire Than Traffic Incidents In 2018, Report Says

 The NLEOMF report closely matches data compiled by the FBI, which says the South was the most deadly region for police in 2018, with 24 felonious killings and 26 accidental deaths.
 Those numbers are more than double the figures for any other region.

-The states with the highest number of officer deaths in 2018 were Texas, Florida, California, and New York, each of which saw 11 fatalities, according to the NLEOMF.
+The states with the highest number of officer deaths in 2018 were Texas, Florida, California and New York, each of which saw 11 fatalities, according to the NLEOMF.

 From the report: